nonefffds/ALSN/README.md

 1. make the crontab time tight
 2. manually do the ``python3 ./autologin.py``
-3. manually open the browser and using whether the ehaut's webpage or the index.html already provided here.
+3. manually open the browser and using the ehaut's web client or the index.html already provided here.

 ## Credits & References